JoshuaGee-bit/AXIA-AFRICA-EXCEL-PROJECT-REPORT-/README.md

 ## Answers to Questions

 ### 1. Autofit Columns and Rows.
-To Autofit Columns and Rows, I clicked on the home tab --> format --> Under the cell size, I clicked on the Autofit Row height and Autofit Column width, as shown below.
+To Autofit Columns and Rows, I clicked on the home tab --> format --> Under the cell size, I clicked on the Autofit Row height and Autofit Column width.
 This is to ensure visibility of the data in the cells.

 ### 2. Identify and Remove Duplicates
 To be able to identify and remove duplicates properly, I sorted in ascending order then removed duplicates.
-To sort, I clicked on the home tab on the menu bar, then clicked on sort in ascending order A --> Z, as shown below.
+To sort, I clicked on the home tab on the menu bar, then clicked on sort in ascending order A --> Z.
-After sorting them I removed duplicates, I clicked on the data tab and looked for the remove duplicate icon to remove duplicates, as shown below.
+After sorting them I removed duplicates, I clicked on the data tab and looked for the remove duplicate icon to remove duplicates.

 ### 3. Trim Extra Spaces.